-In Memoriam John “Row” Rogacki
+In Memoriam: John “Row” Rogacki

 Associate Director (ret.)

-Prior to joining IHMC, Dr. Rogacki served from 2004-2010 as Director of the University of Florida’s Research and Engineering Education Facility (REEF), a unique educational facility in Northwest Florida supporting US Air Force research and education needs through graduate degree programs in mechanical, aerospace, electrical, computer, industrial, and systems engineering.
+Prior to joining IHMC, Dr. Rogacki served from 2004-2010 as director of the University of Florida’s Research and Engineering Education Facility (REEF), a unique educational facility in Northwest Florida supporting U.S. Air Force research and education needs through graduate degree programs in mechanical, aerospace, electrical, computer, industrial, and systems engineering.
 Under Dr. Rogacki’s leadership, the REEF grew into a highly capable and internationally respected research and education facility.

-Among his past experiences, Dr. Rogacki has served as: NASA’s Deputy Associate Administrator for Space Transportation Technology (in charge of the Space Launch Initiative); Program Director for the Orbital Space Plane and Next Generation Launch Technology Programs; Co-Chair of the NASA/DoD Integrated High Payoff Rocket Propulsion Technology Program; Director of NASA’s Marshall Space Flight Center’s Space Transportation Directorate; Director of the Propulsion Directorate for the USAF Research Laboratory; Director of the USAF Phillips Laboratory Propulsion Directorate; and Deputy Director of the Flight Dynamics Directorate of the USAF Wright Laboratory.
+Among his past experiences, Dr. Rogacki served as: NASA’s Deputy Associate Administrator for Space Transportation Technology (in charge of the Space Launch Initiative); program director for the Orbital Space Plane and Next Generation Launch Technology Programs; co-chair of the NASA/DoD Integrated High Payoff Rocket Propulsion Technology Program; Director of NASA’s Marshall Space Flight Center’s Space Transportation Directorate; Director of the Propulsion Directorate for the USAF Research Laboratory; director of the USAF Phillips Laboratory Propulsion Directorate; and deputy director of the Flight Dynamics Directorate of the USAF Wright Laboratory.